jhu04/csci-4061/project-2/README.md

     Create array read_ends of size MAX_ENTRIES = 10
     Let i = 0

-    while there are still entries in directory:
+    While there are still entries in directory:
         Create a pipe

         Fork